-Manitoba producer, Nick Boundy offered the following tips about separating intercrops at a recent intercropping workshop in Brandon, Manitoba.
-Boundy grows 1,000 acre of organic and 3,600 acres of conventional grain, including intercrops, at his farm near Boissevain, where he also operates a custom seed cleaning business.
+Manitoba producer Nick Boundy offered the following tips about separating intercrops at an intercropping workshop in Brandon, Manitoba.
+Boundy grows 1,000 acres of organic and 3,600 acres of conventional grain, including intercrops, at his farm near Boissevain, where he also operates a custom seed cleaning business.

 1 It’s not seed cleaning.